CarbonLDP/carbonldp-js-sdk/doc/README.md

 ### <a name="Carbon-ObjectSchema-DigestedObjectSchema" />Class Carbon.ObjectSchema.DigestedObjectSchema

-> Class of a standardized Schema.
+> Class of a standardized Schema that is used for the SDK for compact and expand JSON-LD objects and Carbon Resources.

 #### <a name="Carbon-ObjectSchema-DigestedObjectSchema-Constructor" />Constructor